 Using Visual studio, connect to the SMALLBANKDB database on the server f-sg6m-s4.comm.virginia.edu.
 This vLab may help.
-You need to be logged in the School network to do this, either from the building or using a VPN.
+You need to be logged in the School network to do this, either from the building or by using a VPN.
 Use the Handout linked from the class schedule to learn more about SQL.
 The readings page contains a link to a free online book on SQL.

 The last two queries are significantly more challenging that the first six.
 Consider skipping them if too hard.
 Each incorrect query gets a .25 deduction.
 The database might contain a little more tables than the ones shown in class.
 Ignore them.
 They are used in later exercises.

 - Who are our customers in Austin, TX?
 Produce a list of our customers’ first names, last names and customer IDs, sorted by last name.

 - What rates did we offer on our loans?
 Produce a list of the loan IDs and their rates for the loans under $50,000,000

 - What is the first and last name of the customer whose last name begins by “Ze”?

 - How many loans over $100,000,000 do we have?
 Produce a count, not a list.